 NOTE: When this screen is first loaded, there may be a short delay before all of the information appears.

-- 5. To download an Environment, select the Download option from the vertical ellipsis menu.
-A window will appear from which the following Download options can be selected from a dropdown menu: Download Bundle (All-in-one), Environment Config Only, and Environment Server Only.
+- To download an Environment, select the Download option from the vertical ellipsis menu.
+A window will be displayed from which the following Download options can be selected from a dropdown menu: Download Bundle (All-in-one), Environment Config Only, and Environment Server Only.
 The Download Bundle (All-in-one) option includes both the Environment Config and the Environment Server as well as the KeyStore files required to make a secure connection to the host ThreatConnect instance.
 Make a selection and then click the DOWNLOAD button.

 Configuring an Environment Server